Seasonal Guide to Japanese Knotweed Control

 Winter: Dormant Phase

-In winter, Japanese Knotweed is dormant.
-This is the best time for preparatory work and planning for the next growing season.
+Japanese Knotweed is dormant in winter, making it the best time for preparatory work and planning for the next growing season.

 - Site Preparation: Clear any dead plant material.
 Prepare the site for spring treatments.